TnTech-ECE/CapstoneStarterRepo/Documentation/Meeting Minutes/Readme.md

 ## Meeting Minutes

-Each meeting must have a minutes markdown file in this folder.
-Teams are required to meet at least once per week.
+Each meeting has a "minutes" markdown file in this folder.

-- file must be named "Minutes - yyyy-mm-dd.md"
+- Files are named "Minutes - yyyy-mm-dd.md"
-- must contain brief notes on discussion
+- Contain brief notes on team discussion
-- must contain all group decisions made (regardless of what the decision is - yes, no, wait and see etc.)
+- Contain all group decisions made (regardless of what the decision is - yes, no, wait and see etc.)
+- Contain Attendance of team members and individualized progress and short-term future work